robboyett/Becoming-an-AI-designer/AI-assisted coding for creative prototyping.md

 Tools like Figma Make, ChatGPT, Claude, and GitHub Copilot now enable designers to generate functional prototypes using natural language.
 You can prompt them to produce HTML/CSS, React components, or interactive UI sketches—quickly turning ideas into code.

+> [!NOTE] **Featured Guide**
+> **A Field Guide to Vibe Coding as a Digital Product Designer** - A comprehensive 11,000+ word guide to coding with AI as a designer.
+Covers mindset, approaches, and practical techniques for leveraging AI coding tools.
+[Open in Google Doc](https://docs.google.com/document/d/1faXvgzcoSmulGXh70-7UIWyJQpiY_vtiHYnk_WQuJoo/edit?tab=t.0) (suggestions welcome)

 ## Purpose to prototype

 Before diving in, it’s worth stepping back: why are you prototyping in the first place?
 Design thinking has long emphasised prototyping as a way to explore ideas, test assumptions, and align teams.
 That hasn’t changed.
 But in the era of AI-assisted design, being crystal clear on your intent helps in two ways: